-Restrictiveness applies to international travels as well.
+Restrictiveness applies to international travels as well as domestic travels.
 Online options must always be the primary solution.
 Members of staff, students and other travellers are urged to follow the guidelines and recommendations of the Public Health Agency of Sweden and the Swedish Ministry of Foreign Affairs regarding domestic and international travels, as well as take onboard any potential local guidelines and restrictions.

 If you are a student travelling home after studies at Umeå University and your home country requests a certificate of a negative COVID test for entry into the country, you should turn to a private care provider who issues travel certificates.

-Procedure for taking a test and obtain a travel certificate:
+Procedure for taking a test and obtaining a travel certificate:

 Contact a private healthcare provider who issues travel certificates.
 At the moment, and to our knowledge, there are two such healthcare providers in Umeå, SVEA Vaccin and Vaccina.
-Please note that if you do not have a Swedish personal identity number, you must turn to SVEA Vaccin.
+Please note, if you do not have a Swedish personal identity number, you must turn to SVEA Vaccin.